-Import Mono Solution
+Import a Mono Solution

 This option allows you to import Mono projects from a solution file.
 The dialog that is presented is the same as the 'Visual Studio Import' dialog, but you can choose to target either Linux or Windows.
 The wizard will generate a Class model for each of the projects and configure them for debugging.
+The generated Analyzer Scripts reference msbuild to build the projects.